Penalty-regulated dynamics and robust learning procedures in games: Reinforcement learning and penalty-regulated dynamics

-Having established the way that an agent updates his assessment vector $y\in\R^{\act}$ over time, we now turn to mapping these scores to mixed strategies $x\in\strat\defeq\simplex(\act)$ in a smooth fashion.
-In the theory of discrete choice, this boils down to a smooth best response problem so our aim will be to give a brief overview of the related constructions suitably adapted to our purposes; for a more comprehensive account, see \citeor{McFadden81}, \citeor{AdPT92}, or Chapter 5 in \citeor{Sandholm11}.
+Having established the way that agents evaluate their strategies' performance over time, we now turn to mapping these assessment scores to mixed strategies $x\in\strat$.
+To that end, a natural choice would be for each agent to pick the strategy with the highest score via the mapping

-To motivate our approach, observe that a natural choice for the agent would be to always pick the action $\alpha\in\act$ with the highest score; however, this ``best response'' approach carries several problems: First, if two scores $y_{\alpha}$ and $y_{\beta}$ happen to be equal (e.g. if there are payoff ties), then this mapping becomes a set-valued correspondence which requires a tie-breaking rule to be resolved (and is theoretically quite cumbersome to boot).
-Additionally, such a practice could lead to completely discontinuous trajectories of play in continuous time\textemdash for instance, when the payoffs $\pay_{\alpha}(t)$ are driven by an additive white Gaussian noise process, as is commonly the case in information-theoretic applications of game theory; see e.g. \citeor{AltmanSurvey}.
-Finally, since best responding generically results in picking pure strategies, such a process precludes convergence of strategies to non-pure equilibria in finite games.
+Nevertheless, this ``best response'' approach carries several problems: First, if two scores $y_{k\alpha}$ and $y_{k\beta}$ happen to be equal (e.g. if there are payoff ties), \eqref{eq.br} becomes a multi-valued mapping which requires a tie-breaking rule to be resolved (and is theoretically quite cumbersome to boot).
+Additionally, such a practice could lead to completely discontinuous trajectories of play in continuous time \textendash\ for instance, if the payoffs $\pay_{k\alpha}$ are driven by an additive white Gaussian noise process, as is commonly the case in information-theoretic applications of game theory; see e.g. \citeor{AltmanSurvey}.
+Finally, since best responding generically leads to pure strategies, such a process precludes convergence of strategies to non-pure equilibria in finite games.

-In view of the above, a common alternative to the ``best response'' $x=\argmax_{\alpha\in\act}\{y_{\alpha}\}$ is to smooth things out using the Gibbs map $\gibbs\from\R^{\act}\to\strat$ defined as \footnote{Due to the entrenched terminology for the logit choice model, many authors call (\ref{eq.Gibbs}) the ``logit'' map.
-However, (\ref{eq.Gibbs}) actually describes the \emph{inverse} logit (or \emph{logistic}) distribution, so, to avoid inconsistencies, we will refer to (\ref{eq.Gibbs}) by the name of its originator.}